-And lastly, we have CyberGhost VPN which claims to be the truly complete VPN solution for streaming, P2P and of course secure and private browsing, with the added bonus of ad-blocking and anti-malware.
+Moreover, lastly, we have CyberGhost VPN which claims to be the genuinely complete VPN solution for streaming, P2P and of course secure and private browsing, with the bonus of ad-blocking and anti-malware.
 CyberGhost is a rather large VPN company that owns over 4000 VPN servers in 55 countries.
 Aside from the ad-blocks, other features for CyberGhost include:

 - Automatic Kill Switch – keeps your devices safe from tracking by locking them out of the web in case the VPN connection drops.

-- Unlimited bandwidth and traffic – CyberGhost will not throttle your bandwidth once connected.
-Though there will be a slight decrease in speed which is common for all VPNs.
+- Unlimited bandwidth and traffic – CyberGhost will not throttle your bandwidth once connected though there will be a slight decrease in speed which is typical for all VPNs.